openebs/openebs/contribute/design/proposal-cstor-orchestration.md

                protocol: TCP
              resources: {}
        ```
-       The resources{} will be filled based on the resource (cpu, mem) requests and limits given in the cStorPool spec.
+       The resources{} will be filled based on the resource (cpu, mem) requests and limits given in the CStorPool spec.
 If nothing has been provided, Kubernetes will assign default values depending on the node resources.
 Please refer to the [Kubernetes Resource Limits and Request](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#resource-requests-and-limits-of-pod-and-container).

      * create SP object
        ```